 Sometimes an incident happens despite the most careful of control structures.
 In this worst-case scenario, a SOC report gives the outsourcing firm the ability to demonstrate control changes made to address the issue, and provides the business an impartial opinion that changes have truly been made and they are not receiving empty promises.
 It makes clear that both parties take the incident seriously and will ensure the incident cannot happen again.

-If you are interesting in pursuing attestation reporting, or would like to speak to someone about what attestation reporting options exist and what they would mean for your company, please reach out to:
+If you are interested in pursuing attestation reporting, or would like to speak to someone about what attestation reporting options exist and what they would mean for your company, please reach out to: